bytecodealliance/governance/SIGs/getting-started-guide.md

 - All meetings should be public
 - Attendance and notes should be taken at all meetings
 - Meetings should be recorded if practical and uploaded to Bytecode Alliance YouTube in a new channel for the SIG.
 Note, check "No it is not made for kids" when uploaded.
-- Meeting notes should publicly available and easy to find, either by including them in the SIG's subfolder in the [`meetings`](https://github.com/bytecodealliance/meetings) repo or, if elsewhere, directly linked to from within that subfolder.
+- Meeting notes should be publicly available and easy to find, either by including them in the SIG's subfolder in the [`meetings`](https://github.com/bytecodealliance/meetings) repo or, if elsewhere, directly linked to from within that subfolder.

 The Bytecode Alliance maintains a Zoom account to enable video meeting support and recording for all its SIGs.